cneal05/Engineering_4_Notebook/README.md

 ### Reflection

-In this assignment I fully realized that I should probably have a "while True:" before all of my code that runs actions. without that it will go through my code once and be done, where if I am using a if statment it wont give me the chance to input the value that I want, like pressing a button, before it ends the code.
+In this assignment I fully realized that I should probably have a "while True:" before all of my code that runs actions.
+Without that it will go through my code once and be done.
+Where if I am using a if statment it wont give me the chance to input the value that I want, like pressing a button, before it ends the code.

 &nbsp;